Sho670/Sho670/README.md

 ### 🔹 Project Four: Review Authenticity & Sentiment Analyzer- A Generative AI based Project

-The project demonstrates the use of Natural Language Processing (NLP) in a real-world problem like identification of a real and genuine review.In order to do that, there are two key dimensions that are often target are authenticity (detecting fake or bot-generated reviews) and sentiment (determining if the review expresses positive, negative, or neutral emotions).
+The project demonstrates the use of Natural Language Processing (NLP) and Machine Learning (ML) Algorithms in a real-world problem like identification of a real and genuine review.

+In order to do that, there are two key dimensions that are often target are authenticity (detecting fake or bot-generated reviews) and sentiment (determining if the review expresses positive, negative, or neutral emotions).

 Both tasks involve distinct methods but can be integrated for a comprehensive review assessment.

+Tools Used: Scikit-Learn, Hugging-Faced Tranformers Model, Pandas, Numpy, & More...

 ---